PaulBratslavsky/epic-next-course-blog/002-lesson/README.md

 ![09-add-hero-to-home-page](./images/09-add-hero-to-home-page.gif)

-We can accomplish this by going to `Content-Type Builder` selecting the **Home Page** under `SINGLE TYPES` and clicking on `Add another field to this single type`.
+We can accomplish this by going to `Content-Type Builder,` selecting the **Home Page** under `SINGLE TYPES` and clicking on `Add another field to this single type.`

-The select the `Dynamic Zone` field, give it a name called `blocks` and click on `Add components to the zone`.
+Select the `Dynamic Zone` field, give it a name called `blocks,` and click `Add components to the zone.`

-Finally select `Use an existing component` and select our **Hero Section** component.
+Finally, select `Use an existing component` and choose our **Hero Section** component.

-Great we now have our first component that has been added to our **Home Page**
+Great, we now have our first component that has been added to our **Home Page**

-Before creating our **Features Section** component let's see if we can get our current component from our API.
+Before creating our **Features Section** component, let's see if we can get our current component from our API.

 ### Fetching The Hero Section Component Data